10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 FID is a unique Core Web Vital and is not actually tracked in Lighthouse or other service metrics.
 FID is a field metric, meaning that its score is generated by collating data from millions of websites accessed by Google Chrome users.
 When it come to generating a score for FID "in the lab" or otherwise through Lighthouse, you will be looking to improve the [Total Blocking Time (TBT)](https://web.dev/tbt/) metric.
 You can think of TBT as a proxy to FID.
 This is because FID requires a real user and real users cannot be "spoofed" by Lighthouse.

-Most importantly, this vital measures the delay from when an event has been recieved to when the main thread of the browser is idle, this is also known as "input latency".
+Most importantly, this vital measures the delay from when an event has been received to when the main thread of the browser is idle, this is also known as "input latency".
 The "event" can include user events like clicks or taps, but there are far more events in JavaScript that do not require actual user input.
 FID does not measure the time it take to actually process the event in JavaScript or the time that it takes to update the UI based on event handlers.

 ### How to diagnose First Input Delay